Bach Ma Temple: History, Architecture, Things To Do & Travel Guide

 Bach Ma Temple stands as one of Hanoi's most significant historical and spiritual landmarks, holding a special place in the city's rich cultural tapestry.
 Known as the "Temple of the White Horse", this ancient shrine bears testament to Hanoi's fascinating origins and has witnessed centuries of Vietnamese history unfold.
 Located in Hanoi's Old Quarter, Bach Ma Temple blends striking architecture with spiritual depth, offering key insights into Vietnam's cultural heritage.

-• Entry fee: Free admission for all visitors
+• Entrance fee: Free admission for all visitors

 Bach Ma Temple features traditional northern Vietnamese architecture, with symbolic colors, intricate carvings, and a vaulted roof that reflects its rich cultural